ponycode/mongoose-map-reduce-profit/README.md

 A mongoose plugin to help ease mongo/mongoose incremental map-reduce jobs

 Creating [incremental map-reduce](http://docs.mongodb.org/manual/tutorial/perform-incremental-map-reduce/) jobs is a pain because testing is difficult.
 This plugin helps you by creating a way to define a job and then offering a way to test your job outside of mongo where you can set breakpoints and use console.log.
-This plugin also offers automatic job tracking so you don't have to save the last run date.
+This plugin also offers automatic job tracking so you don't have to keep track of the last run date.
+You may define as many jobs as necessary on a given collection.

 ## Defining Map Reduce Jobs